tabarra/txAdmin/README.md

 - [x] Execute cmd buffer modal
 - [x] Code fxserver beta resource
 - [x] Apply the new resource commands to the player modal
-- [ ] ~~Server restart/stop confirm modal with option to kickall~~
+- [x] ~~Server restart/stop confirm modal with option to kickall~~
-- [ ] Update available notice box (and move the checkUpdates method)
+- [x] Update available notice box (and move the checkUpdates method)
 - [ ] Make player history chart work

 More:
 - [x] escape message in txaBroadcast and txaSendDM
-- [ ] Rewrite readme with note about permission and the resource
+- [ ] Rewrite readme with note about permission and the resource & trocar 'server' por 'server01
 - [ ] Solve the FIXME: comments
-- [ ] trocar 'server' por 'server01
 - [x] ping padding only removing one 'x', fix the regex
 - [x] add version o the page footer (txAdmin vXXX build with...)